This year's education guide is currently in production. We're excited to unveil new opportunities to teachers soon!

 Nuclear Science Week (NSW) is a national, broadly observed week-long celebration to focus local, regional, national and international interest on all aspects of nuclear science.
 Nuclear Science Week 2016 will take place the week of October 17-21.
 During this week, the Museum invites students in grades 6-12 with their schools to visit the Museum for special activities themed around nuclear science.
 Field trips during this time include free busing and admission for accepted groups thanks to the generous support of our donors.

-Application for Nuclear Science Week will be available in late August 2016.
-If you have questions, please contact Felicia Savage, Director of Education, at firstname.lastname@example.org or 505-245-2137, extension 101.
+The application period for Nuclear Science Week 2016 has ended.
+Thank you to all teachers who applied!
+Applications for the 2017 Nuclear Science Week event will be available in late August, 2017.
+Please direct any questions to Felicia Savage, Director of Education, at email@example.com or 505-245-2137, extension 101.

 Celebrate all aspects of nuclear science during the 7th Annual Nuclear Science Week (NSW), October 17-21, 2016.
 Activities during the week are intended to build awareness of the contributions of the nuclear science industry and those who work in it every day.Learn More

 The National Museum of Nuclear Science & History will host a very special one-day "Science is Everywhere" Day Camp on Veterans Day, November 11, 2016, from 9 am to 4 pm.
 Students, ages 6-12, can enjoy their one-day break from school by experiencing "Superhero Training Camp."Learn More